rickwest/thepyfiles/src/pages/david-baumgold/index.md

 ### Is there anything else you would like to say?
 Do you have any recommendations for someone who is learning or considering a career in web development?
 Where should they start?

 I’ve heard many stories of “whizz-kids” who were playing around with computers starting from age 4 and who have been programming all through childhood.
 I didn’t know I was interested in programming until college, when I took it as an elective class because I was curious.
 I know many people who started later than that.
-You don’t have to be a “whiz-kid” to be a competent programmer, you just have to want to learn 😊.
+You don’t have to be a “whizz-kid” to be a competent programmer, you just have to want to learn 😊.

 If you’re interested in Python, specifically, I highly recommend the book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/), by Al Sweigart.
 It’s a great introduction, and it’s free to read on the web.